rodegerdts/Pyalmanac/README.md

 are the new norm as these are based on the more accurate algorithms currently employed in the NASA JPL HORIZONS System (the same algorithms are implemented in Skyfield).

-Pyalmanac is implemented using PyEphem, which in turn uses XEphem that is based on the VSOP87D algorithms.
+Pyalmanac is implemented using Ephem (originally named PyEphem), which in turn uses XEphem that is based on the VSOP87D algorithms.
 XEphem is also 'end of life' as no further updates are planned, however the major discrepancies are related to the projected speed of Earth's rotation.
-The discrepancies in GHA between PyEphem and Skyfield 1.31 can be summarized thus:
+The discrepancies in GHA between Ephem and Skyfield 1.31 can be summarized thus:

 * in 2020:&nbsp;&nbsp; 00.0 to 00.1 arcMINUTES GHA too high
 * in 2030:&nbsp;&nbsp; 04.0 to 04.8 arcMINUTES GHA too high